orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xfread.md

     ldx fp
     BRK_KERNEL XFREAD
-    ; A & X contains the length (since Kernel 2023.2) rts
+    ; A & X contains the length (since Kernel 2023.2) ; Carry is set, if the fp is not found (since kernel 2022.4) rts
 ```

+!!! tip "XFREAD can write 4GB file but only with 64KB block for each read, it's a software limit because A & Y are used to read 16 bits length"

 !!! tip "See [fread](../../../developer_manual/orixsdk_macros/fread) macro from orix-sdk to use it"